 Code review is one of the pivotal elements in the software development life cycle because it enables the developers to examine the quality of source code.
 Think of the code review process as the case when the writer drafts the story and the editor reviews it for any changes to make it crispier and more engaging.

-In this article, we will dive deeper to make you understand about what exactly code review is, why it is important and how to make your software impactful through it.
+In this article, we will dive deeper to make you understand what exactly code review is, why it is important, and how to make your software impactful through it.

 When doing a code review, the prime motto of developers is to check whether the code is consistent, meets specific coding standards, or is suitable for the next development phase.

-Code review is also known as a peer code review, where fellow developers or programmers review each others codes so that there will be streamlined software development.
+Code review is a peer code review, where fellow developers or programmers review each other’s codes.
+Thus, streamlining software development.

 As developers create software or applications, errors are likely to occur due to oversight or a lack of experience in that technology stack, or a missing boundary condition or scenario while attempting to solve a complex problem through coding.
 In that case, peer-to-peer code reviews outperform best.